×

 • Size: Larger canvases or sculptures typically demand higher prices.

-• Complexity: More detailed or labor-intensive pieces should command a premium.
+• Complexity: More detailed or labour-intensive pieces should command a premium.

 • Edition Type: Original artworks are usually priced significantly higher than prints.
 Due to their scarcity, limited edition prints can justify a higher price than open editions.